AndreaAlberti07/DNS-Reflection-and-Amplification-Attack/DNS-server-configuration/config.md

              604800 )   ; Negative Cache TTL
 ;
 ; name servers - NS records
-     IN      NS      davide.ediproject.com.
+@     IN      NS      davide.ediproject.com.
-     IN      NS      cristian.ediproject.com.
+@     IN      NS      cristian.ediproject.com.
-     IN      NS      matteo.ediproject.com.
+@     IN      NS      matteo.ediproject.com.
-     IN      NS      andrea.ediproject.com.
+@     IN      NS      andrea.ediproject.com.
-     IN      NS      karim.ediproject.com.
+@     IN      NS      karim.ediproject.com.
-; name servers - A records

 ns1.ediproject.com.
 IN      A       10.128.10.11
 davide.ediproject.com.
 IN      A       10.128.10.13
 karim.ediproject.com.
 IN      A       10.128.10.12
 andrea.ediproject.com.
 IN      A       10.128.10.14
 matteo.ediproject.com.
 IN      A       10.128.10.15
 cristian.ediproject.com.
 IN      A       10.128.10.16
+ediproject.com.
+IN      A       10.128.10.17
+ediproject.com.
+IN      A       10.128.10.18

 ```

 ## File /etc/bind/zones/db.10.128